 Then an idea struck him.

 What if he could bring those visual desensitization videos into his VR headset and simulate the treatment he was getting from the clinic?
-After a bit of tinkering, the videos were successfully integrated into his VR headset and he was on the move.
+After a bit of tinkering, the videos were successfully integrated into his VR headset.

 Every day, Mark would put on his VR headset, from wherever he was – at home, traveling, at a Mavs game – and go through his treatments.
 It was working!